Mregussek/MAREngine-docs/development/standards.rst

     // namespaces can be made up of one word, only lower case letters namespace example {

-        // all variables are starting from lower letter, any other word is starting from big letter float someVariable;
+        // all variables are starting from lower letter, any other word is starting from capital letter float someVariable;
         float someLongNameForVariable;

-        // all functions are starting from lower letter, any other word is starting from big letter void someFunction();
+        // all functions are starting from lower letter, any other word is starting from capital letter void someFunction();
         void someLongNameForMethod();

-        // all classes are starting from big letter, any other word is starting from big letter class SomeClass;
+        // all classes are starting from capital letter, any other word is starting from capital letter class SomeClass;
         class SomeOtherClass;